Family Law Counsel for Active Duty Service People and Veterans

 Protecting the rights of those who protect our freedom

 We all owe a debt of gratitude to the men and women who serve our country in times of peace and war.
-At the Law Offices of LaFevor & Slaughter in Knoxville, we provide legal guidance and personal support to the men and women of our armed forces who are stationed in or call Tennessee home.
-Jim LaFevor is a Vietnam combat veteran who understands first-hand what it means to fight on behalf of a nation; together with Patrick Slaughter, he helps active duty military and veterans by protecting their rights when it comes to divorce, child custody and child support.
+At LaFevor & Slaughter in Knoxville, we provide legal guidance and personal support to the men and women of our armed forces who are stationed in or call Tennessee home.
+Our firm founder Jim LaFevor is a Vietnam combat veteran; today, we help active duty military and veterans by protecting their rights when it comes to divorce, child custody and child support.

 Focusing on military divorce

 The decision to dissolve your marriage is a difficult one in any situation.
 When you serve in the military, however, there are additional concerns that civilians do not have to contend with in a family law proceeding.
-Jim LaFevor can guide you through the process and help you with:
+We can guide you through the process and help you with:

 - Property division.
 The Uniformed Services Former Spouses’ Protection Act (FSPA) of 1983 gives the states the right to determine whether a veteran’s retirement fund can be divided as property in a divorce.
 We aim to help you keep all of your retirement; if you cannot, we strive to ensure that you keep as much as you can.